marc2332/bliss/doc/docs/flint_scan_info.md

 # For scan designers

-Flint supports several, metadata to improve the plot rendering.
+Flint supports several metadata to improve the plot rendering.

 This informations have to be fixed and known at the build step of the scan.